Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: `''`

-The string value that is used to set the new version with
+The string value that will be the new version string.

-#### options.regEx
+#### options.regex
 Type: `String`
 Default value: `''`

-A regEx string that is used to find the line to be updated in the file.
+A regex string that is used to find the line to be updated in the file.

 #### options.preVersionMatch
 Type: `String`
 Default value: `''`

-The part that has to come before the version.
+A prefix to the version string, for example a regex capture group.

-#### options.preVersionMatch
+#### options.postVersionMatch
 Type: `String`
 Default value: `''`

-The part that has to come after the version.
+A postfix to the version string, for example a regex capture group.

 ### Usage Example
 ```js